edmundedgar/ethereum-key-thing/README.md

 I made this for myself, I haven't thought very hard about documenting it so that other people can use it without all their stuff getting hacked.

 Hopefully you can make a secure key with it, but maybe not, who knows.
 YMMV, ABSOLUTELY NO WARRANTY etc etc etc.

+== Usage ==

+Don't use it.
+But if you insist,

+`pip install -r requirements.txt`

+Then run `python keything.py` to get a list of options.